Regulatory policy and algorithms

 - the use of information-based algorithms/computational methods in the preparation of legislation on silent agents;

 - the design, implementation, and user testing of information system architecture that will be built on administrative practices, as well as the impact of these systems at the citizen level and the role of legal regulation in these processes;

 - the utilisation of algorithmic knowledge production in the implementation of laws that relate to silent agents; what algorithmic knowledge-based modeling is used when profiling risk groups and directing actions, and what does this mean for silent agents?

 Consortium PI and Adjunct Professor Kati Rantala from the Faculty of Social Sciences at the University of Helsinki leads this work package.
-The other members of this research team are Assistant Professor Riikka Koulu, responsible for research on algorithmic knowledge production, and the postdoctoral researcher Terhi Esko.
 See Research Group for more detailed contact information.

 Blog post about SILE